Qadry Ismail: Professional career

 Ismail was selected in the second round (52nd overall) of the 1993 NFL draft by the Minnesota Vikings, becoming the highest drafted Syracuse player since Moose Johnston.

 In 1999, Ismail was voted Number 22 on the list of top 100 athletes by the Citizen’s Voice.

 In 1999 with the Baltimore Ravens, Ismail led the team with 68 catches, 1,105 receiving yards and 6 touchdowns, including career-high 258 yards in one game against the Pittsburgh Steelers.
 What might have been the high-water mark of Ismail's career and potential crowning moment came on January 28, 2001, when the Baltimore Ravens defeated the New York Giants 34–7 in Tampa, Florida, in Super Bowl XXXV.
 Ismail caught a 47-yard reception and earned his first Super Bowl ring.

-In 2002, Ismail signed a one-year deal with the Indianapolis Colts as a #2 wide receiver behind Marvin Harrison.
+In 2002, Ismail signed a one-year deal with the Indianapolis Colts as a #2 wide receiver behind fellow Syracuse alum, Marvin Harrison.